-In the Tang Dynasty, known for the extraordinary flourishing of Chinese culture, the number of acrobats increased and their performing skills improved through prolonged practice.
+In the Tang Dynasty, known for the extraordinary cultural flourishing, the number of acrobats increased and their performing skills improved through prolonged practice.
 Famous poets of that time, Bai Juyi and Yuan Chen, wrote poems about acrobatic performances.
 In a painting at Dunhuang called "Lady Song Going on a Journey," there are images of acrobatic performers.